thinkdream/react-redux-explained/README.md

 A better way (in my opinion, lets see if feasible) is to pass containers through props, and define them into contract as `React.PropTypes.element`.
 In this way we will stay in the actual container definition.

-A container can import other containers and components and can pass to props only containers (why you should pass components?), a component can import only other components.
+A container can import other containers and one component and can pass to props only containers (why you should pass components?), a component can import only other components.

 ![Composing elements](img/ViewStruct.png "Composing elements")